jakshi/references-devops/software.md

 * sd is an intuitive find & replace CLI: https://github.com/chmln/sd
 * It is tool to enable writing one file scripts in languages that require compilation, dependencies fetching or preprocessing: https://github.com/igor-petruk/scriptisto

+# Knowledge management/documentation

+* Obsidian is a powerful knowledge base on top of a local folder of plain text Markdown files: https://obsidian.md/